Ruud Geels

 Geertruida Maria "Ruud" Geels (/nl/; 28 July 1948 – 18 November 2023) was a Dutch professional footballer who played as a striker.
-He obtained 20 caps for the Netherlands national team, scoring eleven goals, in the 1970s.
-A prolific goalscorer, Geels was known for his heading skills.
-He is also known for being the first of only two footballers (the second being Ronald Koeman) to play for the big three in Dutch football - Ajax, PSV and Feyenoord.
+He obtained 20 caps for the Netherlands national team, scoring eleven goals.
+A prolific striker known for his heading skills, Geels is the only player to win the Eredivisie topscoring title five times (followed by Marco van Basten with four titles), and is the second most scoring player in the Dutch top football division, behind Willy van der Kuijlen.
+He is also known for being the first of only two footballers (the second being Ronald Koeman) to play for the big three teams in Dutch football - Ajax, PSV and Feyenoord.

 Club career

 Geels was born in Haarlem.
 Before joining Telstar, he played for amateur football clubs DSS and Onze Gezellen.
 After eight games for Telstar, Geels was sold to Feyenoord.
 Geels scored 46 goals in 89 league games for Feyenoord, but also faced competition for the striker position with Swede Ove Kindvall.
-He won the Eredivisie and the KVNB Cup in 1968-69, and the European Cup in 1969-70, although he was not part of the squad for the final against Celtic.
+He won the Eredivisie and the KNVB Cup in 1968–69, and the European Cup in 1969–70, although he was not part of the squad for the final against Celtic.

 In 1970, Geels left Feyenoord for Go Ahead Eagles, where he played for two seasons, scoring 35 goals.
 In the summer of 1972, Geels left his native Netherlands for Belgium to play for Club Brugge, scoring 28 goals for the Bruges club.
 He returned to the Netherlands after the 1974 World Cup to play for Ajax.
 In the Amsterdam club, Geels scored 123 goals in 131 league matches, and was the Eredivisie's top scorer for four consecutive seasons, winning the 1976–77 season in his third consecutive season as top scorer of the league.
-He was also top scorer in the 1975–76 UEFA Cup.
+He was also top scorer in the 1975–76 UEFA Cup with 10 goals.

 Geels returned to Belgium in 1978 to play for Anderlecht, where he won the 1978 UEFA Super Cup against Liverpool.
-He returned to the Netherlands in 1979 to play for Sparta Rotterdam, scoring 35 goals in two seasons, while also becoming for the fifth time the best Eredivisie top scorer in 1980-81.
+He returned to the Netherlands in 1979 to play for Sparta Rotterdam, scoring 35 goals in two seasons, while also becoming for the fifth time the best Eredivisie top scorer in 1980–81.

 He then signed for PSV Eindhoven in 1981, making him the first player to play for the Big Three in the Netherlands.
 He scored 15 goals in 25 league games in his first season, but only played four games in his second season with the Eindhoven club, never scoring any goals.
 Geels was then sold to NAC Breda in 1982, netting six goals in 22 league games, but after NAC's relegation, he never played again for the club, and his contract was terminated in 1984.